 There’s no better way to increase your chances of getting into Icahn than to enlist the help of admissions experts who know the ins and outs of the application process.

-If you have any remaining questions about the Icahn School of Medicine, read on to find the answers!
+If you have any remaining questions about ISMMS, read on to find the answers!

-Considering this school ranks as one of the top 20 research medical schools in the nation, it is prestigious.
+This school is prestigious, as it ranks among the top research medical schools in the nation.

 Icahn is most known for its groundbreaking research and comprehensive spectrum of research labs, institutes, and centers across various disciplines.